r58Playz/terraos/README.md

 ### But why is "real" in quotes?
 The original rootfs of the RMA shim is already Linux, however it does not have features such as WiFi, audio, and a graphical environment.
 TerraOS replaces the original rootfs with a "bootloader" that takes care of starting other rootfses with potentially different init systems as the initramfs passes flags to the init executable that only work on Upstart.
 As a result, you can freely customise the rootfs and use any init system.

+### FAQ
+**Where is my WiFi, audio, etc?!**

+Run `dmesg` and find the proper firmware for your board.
+Download it and manually add it to the rootfs.
+If you are using some exotic device it may not be in the RMA shim kernel.
+In that case you will have to compile the exact kernel version in the shim and then the module.

 ### How do I build the original TerraOS rootfs?
 - `sudo pacstrap -iK <path> base linux-firmware networkmanager network-manager-applet xfce4 xfce4-goodies lightdm-gtk-greeter pulseaudio pavucontrol alsa-utils sof-firmware mesa-amber firefox noto-fonts which sudo vim neofetch`
 - Build and install `systemd-chromiumos` from the AUR